Leon-Hhhhhhanne/INFO6205-501/README.md

 - Created a genetic algorithm to solve the travelling salesman problem with clearly comments
 - Used parallel computation mechanism to divide population up into sub-populations and merge the next generations for each colony in parallel
 - Created unit tests to test most of the methods to keep the project operating properly
-- Created several input data files to be used in this algorithm
+- Created several input data files to be used in this algorithm and output data files to store the output
 - Created a user interface using Panel to show the progress of the evolution

 ## Class Diagram